 I am never one to advocate for dwelling on the past.
 I’ve done it enough and it is not something that I believe makes me stronger.

-Now before I dig into some guidance for exploring these past events, I feels it’s wise to include a quick public service announcement…
+Now before I dig into some guidance for exploring these past events, I feel it’s wise to include a quick public service announcement…

 If upon digging into a topic from your past you realize there is some pretty heavy emotional or psychological findings, then please make sure you take the appropriate steps to seek out a proper medical professional.
 You don’t need to go that road alone if you discover something significant like that along your journey.